-Your first ever lash client
+Your first ever eyelash extension client

 Starting a business in the lash industry is a rewarding, fun and flexible lifestyle.
 There's a starting point for every business and it's always exciting yet daunting at first.
 We aim to cover everything you need to know before your first ever lash client arrives, tips for when your client is present, and what to do after every lash application session to ensure your appointments are smooth and comfortable for both you and your customers.